Wills & powers of attorney

 Preparing for your family's future

-No-one wants to think about death in the prime of life.
-But it's
+No-one wants to think about death, but it's important to decide

 An estate plan includes your will as well as any other

 directions on how you want your assets distributed after your

 death.
 It includes documents that govern how you will be cared for,

 medically and financially, if you become unable to make your own

 You must be over 18 and mentally competent when you draw up the

 legal agreements that form your estate plan.
 Key documents might